JyotiKumari-6/Pizza_Sales_Report/README.md

-# Pizza Sales Report USING POWER BI AND SQL(MySQL)
+# PIZZA SALES REPORT USING POWER BI AND SQL(MySQL)

 ## KPI REQUIREMENTS
 ->We need to analyze key indicators for our pizza sales data to gain insights into our business performance